FRACerqueira/PromptPlus/docs/apis/pplus.controls.icontrolprogressbar-1.md

 ### <a id="methods-hideelements"/>**HideElements(HideProgressBar)**

-Hide elements progress bar Widgets.
+Hide elements in ProgressBar.
 Default is Show all elements
  <br>For more one element use | separate (Enum Flag)

 ```csharp